WenZhong-Lab/SingleCellMQC/README.md

 **SingleCellMQC**: A comprehensive quality control workflow for single-cell multi-omics in human health and disease monitoring.
 The SingleCellMQC pipeline is developed in R and accepts input files from scRNA-seq, surface protein seqencing, scTCR-seq, and scBCR-seq to perform QC analysis.
 The pipeline utilizes the **Seurat** and **BPCells** objects to store and analyze large data.
 The pipeline consists of four major QC modules:

-Each module encompasses a range of functions, including QC metrics assessment, outlier sample detection, abnormal cell identification, background noise detection, batch effect evaluation, etc. Data visualization for each module encompasses a variety of elements, including static graphs, interactive graphs, and interactive tables.
-In particular, each module supports the generation of HTML reports for multi-omics quality control (QC) based on R Markdown, which contains QC results and potential warnings.

 ## R Installation

 Before installation, we recommend installing these dependencies first: